gstn-caruso/irizar/README.md

 ## Getting started

-1. You would need a [https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev](Cuis smalltalk image).
+1. You would need a [Cuis smalltalk image](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).
 2. Once it is running, you just drag and drop the `Irizar.pck.st` file into Cuis.
 3. Open a Workspace and just run `IrizarWebServer instance listenOn: 8080`
 4. Register a route: `IrizarWebServer instance request send200Response: '{ "hello": "world" }' contentType: 'application/json'`